9 Main Reasons Why Facebook Ad Stuck in Review & How to Fix (2026)

 Any edits made to the ad while it is under review can push the ad back to the start of Meta’s review queue, which causes the process to start afresh, and at least an additional 24 hours would be added.

-Reason #9: Mandatory AI-Generated Content Disclosure
+Reason #9: Not Disclosure AI-Generated Content

-According to this policy, any ad creative (visual, copy, or audio) generated by AI must be disclosed during setup.
+In 2026, any ad creative (visual, copy, or audio) generated by AI must be disclosed during setup.
 You must toggle the “Altered Content” or “AI Disclosure” switch in Ads Manager.

 Meta has integrated advanced Forensic AI Scanners into the ad review flow to scan all submissions.
 If the system detects AI use but the “Altered Content” label is missing, the ad will be held indefinitely for a manual fraud check.